Get Work in Canada Faster with the Perfect Resume

 • A detailed list of employment duties(include daily tasks and responsibilities)

-Top Tip 2 Also avoid industry-specific jargon that the immigration officer may not be familiar with.
+• Avoid industry-specific jargon that the immigration officer may not be familiar with.

-Should you not be able to obtain a letter of reference the following documentation will suffice as long as you have a signed letter stating why you do not have a letter of reference:
+Should you not be able to obtain a letter of reference, the following documentation will suffice as long as you have a signed letter stating why you do not have a letter of reference:

 • Employment contracts